-What is the place of service code for telehealth and telephone services?
-(For example, Medicare doesn't add any modifiers to the billing codes, but changes the place of service to "02.")
+What is the place of service code for telehealth and telephone services? (for example, Medicare doesn't add any modifiers to the billing codes, but changes the place of service to "02")

-Providers should bill using the same place of service code that would be appropriate for a non telehealth claim.
+Providers should bill using the same place of service code that would be appropriate for a nontelehealth claim.
 The distant site should bill using the location of the doctor.
-If a distant site provider is rendering services at an offsite office, the provider should bill using the Place of Service Code 11 for "Office."
+If a distant site provider is rendering services at an off-site office, the provider should bill using the Place of Service Code 11 for "Office."
 Place of Service Code 02 (Telehealth) is not recognized for Maryland Medicaid participants except for use on Medicare crossover claims to specify services rendered through a telecommunication system for dual eligible participants.

-Is there any specific documentation that has to be used alongside with the progress notes for telephonic only services or can all activities be documented on the agency's progress note?
+UPDATED Is there any specific documentation that has to be used alongside with the progress notes for telephonic only services or can all activities be documented on the agency's progress note?

 Providers must maintain documentation in the same manner as an in-person visit or consultation, using either an electronic or paper medical record.
+Providers must also reflect in their records whether the service was delivered using telehealth or telephone.